mchenggit/kabanero-event/architecture/README.md

 #### Web hook Processing

 Tekton Web hook listener receives web hook POST operation.
-Kabanero plugin intercepts the event and emits Push event to the `/kabanero/instance/repository/github/org/repository` topic.
+Kabanero plugin intercepts the event and emits Push event to the `/kabanero/kabanero/repository/github/org/repository` topic.

 ####  Push event Processing

-Kabanero listener receives the Push event, locates the trigger file, then fetches the StrategyRun resource.
-The resource is applied after variable substitution.
+Kabanero repository event listener receives the Push event, then
+- extracts the trigger file from the source repository
+- locates the trigger
+- locates the resourceDirectory for the trigger
+- fetches the StrategyRun resource.
+- applies the resources after variable substitution.

 The actual StrategyRun resource applied may look like:

 ```
 apiVersion: kabanero.io/v1alpha1